Research at UCLA Statistics

 The Center for Social Statistics (CSS) aims to foster collaboration between statisticians and social scientists at UCLA.
 Building on the long history of the development of quantitative methodology at UCLA, the CSS aims to: (1) foster collaborative research between statistical and social scientists; and (2) substantially increase the quantitative sophistication of students in the social sciences.
 Current focus areas of research are: casual inference, the study of networked phenomena, and modern surveys and sampling designs.
 The CSS is in partnership with the California Center for Population Research (CCPR) to enhance population research with state-of-the art statistical methodology.

 Various large-scale biological data have become available in the past ten years: the entire genome sequences of many species, gene expression profiles and transcription factor binding data under numerous experimental conditions, genotypes in large numbers of polymorphic loci, etc. The Center for Statistical Research in Computational Biology (CSRCB) develops statistical methods and computational algorithms to analyze these massive biological datasets and extract valuable information to enhance our understanding of the science.
+Within the center, the director Dr. Jingyi Jessica Li is leading a research group, the Junction of Statistics and Biology.

 The Center for the Teaching of Statistics (CTS) provides a model for Statistics education in the Southern California region by integrating research in Statistics and Pedagogy with technological innovations.
 The mission of CTS is to develop resources to improve statistics and data science education at all levels, including K-12, two-year colleges, and, of course, at UCLA.
 We collaborate with UCLA’s Center X, the American Statistical Association, and local colleges and universities.